siakaramalegos/perf_workshop/perf.md

 -v-

-## Exercise: Speed Index + TTI
+## Exercise: Metrics

 Look at the tools you ran earlier, and write down:

-1. The site's speed index
+1. The site's speed index, LCP, TTI, and TBT
-2. The site's time-to-interactive
+2. Which tools did you find them in?
 3. Under what conditions were these run (device, network, emulated/real?
-4. Bonus: where might you be able to test performance while using the app (not loading)?
+4. Bonus: Which tool lets you test performance while using the app (not loading)?

 ---